COPD has no cure yet. However, treatments and lifestyle changes can help you feel better, stay more active, and slow the progress of the disease.

 Many hospitals have programs that help people quit smoking, or hospital staff can refer you to a program.
 Ask your family members and friends to support you in your efforts to quit.
 Also, try to avoid secondhand smoke.
 (Secondhand smoke is smoke in the air from other people smoking.)

-Other treatments for COPD may include medicines, vaccines, pulmonary rehabilitation (rehab), oxygen therapy, and surgery.
+Other treatments for COPD may include medicines (bronchodilators and inhaled steroids), vaccines, pulmonary rehabilitation, oxygen therapy, and surgery.
 Your doctor also may recommend tips for managing COPD complications.